hamidb80/hypothesis-of-understanding/readme.md

 ### Simple / Complex GoT

-the cimplexity of a GoT is determined by number of its collector nodes and number of their in-edges. the more in-edges, the more you have to consider ideas and reason based-on them.
+the complexity of a GoT is determined by number of its collector nodes and number of their in-edges. the more in-edges, the more you have to consider ideas and reason based-on them.

-### Shallow / Deep GoT

-> The scientists of today think deeply instead of clearly.One must be sane to think clearly, but one can think deeply and be quite insane -- [Tesla]([The scientists of today think deeply instead of clearly.
-One must be san...](https://fixquotes.com/quotes/the-scientists-of-today-think-deeply-instead-of-1057.htm))

-#### people and social media

-most people in social media want *quick* and *easy* conclusions, i.e. shallow GoT and straight-forward edges. which most of the times appears to be incorrect and has imetimes destructive. this behaviour is exactly opposite of what Quran want from us: `افلا تعقلون` i.e. `why don't you think [more]?`